ggrrrgg/TerminalApp/README.md

 - To run mcontacts, you will need Python 3 (at least v3.7) installed on your system.

-- Open an instance of Terminal and navigate to the application directory.
+- Open an instance of Terminal and navigate to the 'src' folder within the application directory.

 - Type ./run.sh and hit enter.